AsteriskAmpersand/Ice-Stable/README.md

 - Clutch Claw Weapon Attack:
   - Final Hit:
     - Partbreak Modifier increased to 1.875x (up from 1.0x).
-    - > Compensates for first two hits having a Partbreak Mod of 0.0x.
+    - > This change compensates for the first two hits having a Partbreak Modifier of 0.0x.

 #### 【 Bug Fixes 】 ####
 - Power Shot arrow spread patterns: